Before your bus journey

-Even if the bus is in a traffic jam, you therefore may not get out while the bus is at a red light or stopped next to the pavement.
+You therefore may not get out while the bus is in a traffic jam, even if it is stopped at a red light or next to the pavement.

 I forgot my umbrella on the bus.
-What do I do?
+What should I do?

 If you realise that you have left or lost an item on one of our buses, please call the Service Autobus (Bus Department) as soon as possible on 4796-2975.